vrandall66/front-end-submissions-public/1711/mod-3/personal-project/om-saetehn/checkin-2.md

 - Being stuck on a problem for too long

 #### Deliverables for next checkin:
-- Display one quote at a time after a click wtih UI
+- Display or hide one quote at a time after a click wtih UI
 - Can store wisdom in a jar, in Redux store, with UI